JouleCai/viewEISCAT/README.md

 ## Notes
 * GUISDAP analyzed results can be downloaded from http://portal.eiscat.se/schedule/schedule.cgi.
 * Or local GUISDAP output.
-* "viewEISCAT_with_swarm_overpasses.m" will show the EISCAT plots overlayed with a vertical line, which indicates the time of SWARM overpasses.
+* "viewEISCAT_with_swarm_overpasses.m" will show the EISCAT plots overlayed with a vertical line, which indicates the time of the SWARM overpass.